 - a program of coursework involving advanced study and an industry experience studio project.

 The course comprises 96 points structured into three parts: Part A. Foundations for advanced networks and security studies (24 points), Part B. Core master's study (48 points) and Part C. Advanced application (24 points).

-- Students admitted at entry level 1 complete 96 points, comprising Part A, Part B and Part C.
+- entry level 1 you complete 96 points, comprising Part A, Part B and Part C.

-- Students admitted at entry level 2 complete 72 points, comprising Part B and Part C.
+- entry level 2 you complete 72 points, comprising Part B and Part C.

-Note: Students eligible for credit for prior studies may elect not to receive the credit and complete one of the higher credit-point options.
+Note: If you are eligible for credit for prior studies you may elect not to receive the credit and complete one of the higher credit-point options.